By Roy Burner (Minister of the Gospel)

 A Bible commentary noted: Believers in Christ must separate from the harlot system (or harlot church), or else they may be found to share in her sins and thereby receive part of her judgment.
-One is to forsake such, bear a testimony against such, to be a separate people from the world; not conniving with them, or committing the same, thus having fellowship with the unfruitful works of darkness.
+One is to forsake such, be a separated people from the world, not conniving with them, or committing the same; having fellowship with the unfruitful works of darkness.

 A man of God stated: We are living in a very permissive day when the religious world is so tolerant to most any and all kinds of standards and lifestyles.
 This permissiveness and tolerance is the result of a self-willed and carnal minded society.

-As a result of such tolerance and permissiveness, there are many churches, and even dominations, which have altered their teachings, their standards, and even their interpretations of the scriptures to please, to comply with and accommodate this permissive and tolerant society.
-Very few people this day hold to their heart's convictions.
-They change to blend in with their environment.
+As a result of such tolerance and permissiveness, there are many churches, and even dominations, which have altered their teachings, their standards, and even their interpretations of the scriptures to please, to comply with, and accommodate this permissive and tolerant society.
+Very few people today hold to their heart's convictions; they change to blend in with their environment.

 In the case of mystical Babylon it was noted: How much she has glorified herself, and lived deliciously (or luxuriously), so much torment and sorrow give her: for she says in her heart, I sit a queen, and am no widow, and shall see no sorrow (Revelation 18:7).
 No sign of repentance; rather a haughty spirit, towards continuation of her ways.

 A Bible commentary noted: That she calls herself a queen, and no widow, shows her arrogant self-confidence.
-She sees herself as beyond any possibility of personal sorrow.
-But humbling of mystical Babylon will involve torment and sorrow.
+She sees herself as beyond any possibility of personal sorrow; but the humbling of mystical Babylon will involve torment and sorrow.